ZS/UXF/icons/README.md

 * **Push-button actions** - Clicking these icons will perform an action.
 For example, ``delete``, ``close``, ``duplicate``, or ``preview``.
 * **Static icons** - These icons are displayed as-is, or optionally with a tooltip.
 For example, ``error``, ``warning``, or ``info``.
 * **Toggle icons** - Clicking these icons toggles the icon "on" and "off".
 For example, you may want to use the ``lock`` or ``star`` icons as toggles.
+**Note:** the logic to control toggle icons is not provided by this package.
+You will need to write your own toggle logic.